 A Geology Field Trip to Oman

-A small group tour led by Professor Mike Searle & Bruce Levell
+Alumni Tour led by Professor Mike Searle & Professor Bruce Levell

 Depart from London Heathrow onboard Oman Air flight WY102 at 20:05.